“A nice Loop on the North Side of the Santa Ynez Mountains”

 Need to Know

-An adventure pass is needed to park at the Lower Oso Picnic Area.
+An adventure pass is needed to park at the Lower Oso Picnic Area, but you can pay $10 on-site to park if you don't have the pass.

 This trail is used by horses from nearby Rancho Oso.
 With the short sight distances due to the more dense nature of the forest, bells are a necessity.